Clean up resources

 • In the left sidebar, select Outbound Endpoints

-• Tick Outbound Endpoint related to the lab
+• Tick the Outbound Endpoint related to the lab

 • Select Delete